Plus-1000/Learn-NX-Open-and-adaptive-machining-from-egg-engraving/README.md

-# Learn NX Open and Adaptive Machining from egg engraving
+# Learn NX Open and Adaptive Machining technique from egg engraving
 The adaptive machining process can be split into two steps:
 ## **1. Detect job deformation**
 Detect part distortion by probe: